1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Number of shares allowed

-For users to be able to view, edit, download your content, you need to specify with whom to share a file/folder in kDrive:
+For users to be able to view, modify, download your content, you need to designate who to share a file/folder from kDrive with:

 - Click here to access the Web app kDrive Infomaniak (online service kdrive.infomaniak.com).